Courses designated “a” meet in the fall term only.

 CDE 572a, Obesity Prevention and Lifestyle Interventions This course reviews the methods and evaluation of obesity prevention and lifestyle interventions conducted in multiple settings (e.g., individual, family, and community settings, as well as policy-level interventions).
 Topics include physical activity, nutrition, and weight-loss interventions in various populations (children, adults, those who are healthy, and those with chronic diseases).
 The course combines didactic presentations, discussion, and a comprehensive review of a particular lifestyle intervention by students.
 This course is intended to increase the student’s skills in evaluating and conducting obesity prevention and lifestyle interventions.
 M. Irwin

 CDE 597a, Genetic Concepts in Public Health This course is geared toward public health students with an interest in genetics, but no previous genetics course work.
 The course spends a significant amount of time dedicated to introductory genetic principles from the central dogma of DNA-RNA-protein to how the human genome is organized.
 The course continues with discussions specifically related to disease gene mapping and finally covers topics including gene-environment interactions, genetic screening, and ethics.
-Students leave the course with a basic understanding of genetic concepts and how these are applied in a public health setting.
+The course also incorporates three lectures with hands-on computer exercises in both linkage and association analysis.
+Students gain a basic understanding of genetic concepts and how these are applied in a public health setting.
 The course prepares interested students for more advanced course work in genetic epidemiology, statistical genetics, or human genetics.
 A. DeWan

 CDE 600a,b, Independent Study or Directed Readings Independent study or directed readings on a specific research topic agreed upon by faculty and student.
 By arrangement with faculty.